-It is very important that you understand your payslip properly.
-Some of the terms used on your payslip may seem a little confusing and difficult to understand.
-As a result, this article will help you make sure that you recieve the right amount of payment by giving you a clear understanding of exactly what all the terms on your payslip mean.
+It is very important to have your payslip explained properly.
+Some of the terms on your payslip may seem confusing at first, but it’s important for you to understand exactly where your money is going.
+This article will help you make sure that you recieve the right wages by giving you a clear understanding of all the terms on your payslip.

 - Your right to a payslip